BSc Sport Therapy

 Whilst the degree is predominantly assessed through a combination of course work and practical examination.
 Students will also develop an extensive portfolio of professional practice and case study evidence.

-Students would normally be expected to achieve a minimum of 280 UCAS points with a focus on science based subjects and physical education.
+Students are expected to achieve 300 UCAS points with a focus on science based subjects and physical education.
+Students are also required to have a minimum of Grade C in GCSE Mathematics, English and Science.
+International students are required to achieve an IELTS level 7 with no element below 6.51.
 Mature students without sufficient UCAS points will be considered on merit through an interview process.

 Students graduating from the degree will gain the title of Graduate Sport Therapists and will be eligible for full membership to the Society of Sport Therapists.
 They will also be able to apply for membership of the Register of Exercise professionals.
 As such students are most suited to become practicing Sport Therapists or health and fitness consultants.
 They may also progress onto postgraduate Masters programmes.